 How Does Xylem Work?

-The xylem acts like lots of drinking straws.
+The xylem acts like a bunch of drinking straws.
 In the summer, the leaves suck water up through the straws.
 In the winter, there are no leaves to suck the water up, so the sap doesn't move up the xylem as easily.

 What Happens to the Xylem in Spring?